 Annual incentive compensation for the named executive officers is linked to the attainment of Equinix's corporate growth goals and is not tied to individual performance.
 This focus on team performance at the executive level is designed to align senior leaders towards common goals.
-Accordingly, in February 2011, the Compensation Committee adopted the 2011 incentive plan, pursuant to which the named executive officers were eligible to earn an annual bonus payable in fully vested RSUs.
-While in the past annual incentive compensation was paid in the form of cash, the 2011 incentive plan was designed to allow for payment of annual incentive compensation in the form of fully vested RSUs for certain salary grades to preserve cash in the uncertain economic environment.
-However, these cash savings were not taken into account in determining whether the adjusted EBITDA performance goals for 2011 were met.
+Accordingly, in February 2012, the Compensation Committee adopted the 2012 incentive plan, pursuant to which the named executive officers were eligible to earn an annual cash bonus.

-Under the 2011 incentive plan, the Compensation Committee assigned each named executive officer an annual target bonus opportunity tied to the achievement of specific goals related to revenue and adjusted EBITDA as set forth in the 2011 operating plan approved by the Board.
+Under the 2012 incentive plan, the Compensation Committee assigned each named executive officer an annual target bonus opportunity tied to the achievement of specific goals related to revenue and adjusted EBITDA as set forth in the 2012 operating plan approved by the Board.
 The target bonus opportunity set for each named executive officer was based on the target bonuses for comparable positions in our competitive market, targeting the $50^{th} - 75^{th}$ percentiles for total cash compensation, and was stated in terms of a percentage of the named executive officer's base salary.
-For 2011, the Compensation Committee approved an increase in the target bonus opportunity of Mr. Smith from 100% to 110% and an increase in the target bonus opportunity of Mr. Taylor from 65% to 80%.
-These increases were designed to keep target total cash compensation, including salary and variable pay mix, on pace with the competitive market.
-There were no changes to the target bonus opportunities, as a percentage of base salary, from 2010 for Mr. Appleby,

-Mr. Ferris or Mr. Schwartz.
-Under the 2011 annual incentive plan, as a percentage of base salary, target bonus opportunities were as follows:
+For 2012, the Compensation Committee approved an increase in the target bonus opportunity of Mr. Smith from 110% to 115% of salary to keep his target total cash compensation, including salary and variable pay mix, on pace with the competitive market.
+There were no changes to the target bonus opportunities, as a percentage of base salary, for the other named executive officers.
+Effective September 2012, the Compensation Committee approved a target bonus opportunity as a percentage of base salary for Ms. Baack, to be pro rated based upon her start date.
+Under the 2012 annual incentive plan, target bonus opportunities, as a percentage of base salary, were as follows:

-Steve Smith: 110%

-Keith Taylor: 80%
+Steve Smith: 115% Keith Taylor: 80%

-Jarrett Appleby: 55%

-Peter Ferris: 65%
+Sara Baack 65%

+• Charles Meyers: 65%

-Eric Schwartz: 65%
+Eric Schwartz:

-100% of the 2011 incentive plan was to be funded if Equinix achieved or exceeded the revenue and adjusted EBITDA goals set forth in the 2011 operating plan.
+100% of the 2012 incentive plan was to be funded if Equinix achieved or exceeded the revenue and adjusted EBITDA goals set forth in the 2012 operating plan.
 The revenue goal was weighted at 25% and the adjusted EBITDA goal was weighted at 75%.
 For every 1% below operating plan for revenue, the revenue portion of the incentive plan pool would be reduced by 20% and for every 1% below operating plan for adjusted EBITDA, the adjusted EBITDA portion of the incentive plan pool would be reduced by 20%.
 There would be no pool if revenue and adjusted EBITDA were 95% or less than the operating plan target.
-The revenue and adjusted EBITDA goals were to be adjusted for one-time events, such as expansion centers or acquisitions, not contemplated in the operating plan, and would exclude the impact of fluctuations in foreign currencies against the foreign currency rates applied in the 2011 operating plan.
+The revenue and adjusted EBITDA goals were to be adjusted for one-time events, such as expansion centers or acquisitions, not contemplated in the operating plan, and would exclude the impact of fluctuations in foreign currencies against the foreign currency rates applied in the 2012 operating plan.
 In addition, the Compensation Committee could reduce or eliminate the actual award that otherwise would be payable should economic conditions warrant it.